Human Trafficking Prevention Training for Health Care Practitioners

 Licensees must continue to complete an approved training course during each subsequent renewal cycle.

 Training courses must be approved by the Texas Health and Human Services Commission (HHSC).
 You can find more information on HHSC’s Health Care Practitioner Human Trafficking Training webpage.

+You can take any of the courses listed and receive a non-continuing education certificate of completion.
 You do not need to submit a copy of your course completion certificate with your license renewal.
 However, you should keep a copy of the certificate for your records.
 The department may request proof of the training at any time.